Internationalisation

 We invited five students to reflect on their experience of UK higher education, offering tips to their fellow international students, to lecturers and to institutions.
 The resulting stories are on our student-focused StudyingEconomics site.

-The Bologna Declaration calls for the harmonisation of HE qualification systems in Europe, mutual recognition of degree qualifications and increased staff and student mobility within Europe.
+The Bologna Declaration called for the harmonisation of HE qualification systems in Europe, mutual recognition of degree qualifications and increased staff and student mobility within Europe.
 Our Guide for Economics Lecturers has more information.

 External links and resources